parthnan/HeatDiffusion-and-Drag-Modeling/README.md

-# HeatDiffusion-and-Drag-Modeling
+# Heat Diffusion and Air Drag Modeling

 Download the free modeling software https://freefem.org/ and run the .edp files to see the animated simulation.

-1.  wind_around_sphere.edp : Modeling the airflow around a spherical aerofoil.
+1. About "wind_around_sphere.edp" : Modeling the airflow around a spherical aerofoil.
 Based on the Non stationary Navier-Stokes equation.
 Boundary conditions are such that airflow only enters from the left, and exits to the right.
 Each Simulation frame lasts 0.05 seconds(Δ𝑡=0.05).

 Initial condition:	 𝑢=−𝑦(𝑦−5), 𝑣=0  , where Velocity; 𝒖=(𝑢,𝑣), Pressure=p